Steve Buyer: Frontier Foundation

 In early October 2009, Buyer's press secretary referred questions to the foundation, saying "It's not Congressman Buyer's foundation," although the foundation shared an office with Buyer's campaign office in Monticello.
 Several days later, Buyer said he had created the foundation, with the goal of creating a sustainable organization to award scholarships to high school seniors.

 As of the end of 2008, annual fundraising golf outings had raised more than $880,000 for the foundation.
 Almost all the contributions were from 20 companies and trade organizations that had interests before the House Energy and Commerce Committee, of which Buyer is a member.
 As of October 2009, the foundation had not awarded any scholarships, and had given out only $10,500 in charitable grants, almost half of which went to a cancer fund run by the chief Washington lobbyist for Eli Lilly and Company.
 Buyer said the foundation would need to raise at least $1 million to become self-sustaining; it would then begin awarding scholarships.

 In June 2009, Buyer said "there is no connection" between his legislative actions and donations to the foundation.
 "I'm not an officer.
 I'm not a board director," he said of his role in the non-profit.
 "Do I help the foundation?
 Yes, I do.
 Do I help other charity groups?
 Yes, I do."

-On January 25, 2010, CREW (Citizens for Responsibility and Ethics in Washington) filed complaints against Rep. Buyer with the Office of Congressional Ethics and the IRS regarding possible ethics and federal tax law violations referencing The Frontier Education Foundation.
+On January 25, 2010, CREW (Citizens for Responsibility and Ethics in Washington) filed complaints against Rep. Buyer with the Office of Congressional Ethics and the IRS regarding possible ethics and federal tax law violations referencing The Frontier Foundation.